Farwaykorse/fwkSudoku/README.md

 <!----------------------------------------------------------------------------->
 <!-- installation -->
 <!-- usage -->
-Several C++17 compiler and STL features are used in this project.
-The code is mainly written using the Visual Studio platform, and compiled with the latest stable versions of MSVC and Clang on Windows.
-The library and Console projects compile and run with GCC on Linux (in the WSL).
+The code is mainly written using the Visual Studio platform, and compiled with the latest stable versions of MSVC, Clang and Intel on Windows, and GCC on Linux (in the WSL).

+Both MSBuild and CMake configurations are maintained.
+The MSBuild projects are updated to the last stable Visual Studio version.
+With configurations for Clang on Windows and the Intel C++ compilers.
+The CMake configuration applies the same settings but for a wider variety of tool-chains and support for older compiler version.

 Several static analysers and extensive warning settings are used with each compiler.
 More on the project and compiler configurations in:
 [docs/Configuration](./docs/Configuration.md).

+#### Requirements:
+A C++17 compiler.

 #### Dependencies:
 Non-of the external dependencies have been included in the repository.